robogeno/foo/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of foo is to …
+The goal of foo is to showcase how to create a simple R package

 ## Installation